 If we are connected with our greater being we will know when we are being visited by an imposter.

 So while Scott’s light was already shining through in many ways, his Higher Self was calling him to take this next big step.
 This is why imposters started appearing.
-Imposters, then, are performing a valuable service.
-For they are sent by the divine to teach us, and they are very good at what they do.
-They find a way to inspire us using just enough truth to get us to bite the hook, but their intentions are not fully aligned with truth.
+Imposters, then, are performing a valuable service and they are very good at what they do.
+They find a way to inspire us using just enough truth to get us to bite the hook, but their messages are not fully aligned with truth.
+Their intention is to help us see this.

 Further, if we are trapped in our ego—unable or unwilling to let go into the arms of our own inner divine self—our ego will find false ways to let go.
 Addictions are a prime example of this.
 Whatever our ego uses to distract itself—in a misguided attempt to avoid uncomfortable feelings associated with old unhealed wounds—will always bring us more heartache in the long run.
 Moreover, these ploys can never bring us to the doorstep of our true inner self.